apache/qpid-jms/qpid-jms-docs/Configuration.md

 # Client configuration

-This file details various configuration options for the client, such as how to configure and create a JNDI InitialContext, the sytax for its related property values, and various URI options that can be set when configuring a ConnectionFactory.
+This file details various configuration options for the client, such as how to configure and create a JNDI InitialContext, the syntax for its related configuration, and various URI options that can be set when defining a ConnectionFactory.

 ## Configuring a JNDI InitialContext